 - Auditing Logging

-NetWitness Suite has configurable options for data obfuscation, Data privacy officers and administrators can specify which meta keys in their environment are privacy-sensitive and limit where the meta values and raw data for those keys are displayed in the NetWitness Suite network.
-In place of the original values, NetWitness Suite can provide obfuscated representations to enable investigation and analytics.
+NetWitness Platform has configurable options for data obfuscation, Data privacy officers and administrators can specify which meta keys in their environment are privacy-sensitive and limit where the meta values and raw data for those keys are displayed in the NetWitness Platform network.
+In place of the original values, NetWitness Platform can provide obfuscated representations to enable investigation and analytics.
 In addition, DPOs and administrators can prevent persistence of privacy-sensitive meta values and raw logs or packets.

 Three methods work together to implement data obfuscation: